 - Garnish: greek or coconut yoghurt, fresh coriander, spring onion

 - Now add the beef and break it apart while stirring with the onion and chorizo.
 Cook for 3-4 minutes.
-Then add the garlic and spices and stir together for a minute to release the aromas.
+Follow with the garlic and spices, and stir together for a minute to release the aromas.

 - Cook covered for 2-3 hours on HIGH, 4-5 hours on MEDIUM, 6-7 hours on LOW.

-- Repeat the same steps as above but cook everything in a large pot or a deep frying pan with a lid.
-Once all ingredients are added and brought to simmer, cover with a lid and cook for 30-45 minutes, stirring a few times.
+Stovetop method: Repeat the same steps as above but cook everything in a large pot or a deep frying pan with a lid.
+Once all ingredients are added and brought to a simmer, cover with a lid and cook for 30-45 minutes, stirring a few times.

-- Repeat the same steps as above and once all ingredients are added and brought to simmer, transfer the mix to an oven-proof casserole dish or a Dutch oven, cover with foil and cook in a 200C/395F oven for 30-45 minutes.
+Oven method: Repeat the same steps as above and once all ingredients are added and brought to a simmer, transfer the mix to an oven-proof casserole dish or a Dutch oven, cover with foil and cook in a 200C/395F oven for 30-45 minutes.
 Stir half way.

-I like to serve this chilli with a little plain yoghurt on the side and on top but sour cream can also be used.
+If you can tolerate dairy, serve this chilli with a little plain yoghurt or sour cream on the side.
 Otherwise serve as is with a little fresh coriander on top.
-It goes well in tacos, sweet potatoes or over quinoa or white rice if you eat those.
+It goes well in tacos, over sweet potatoes, cauliflower rice; also, quinoa or white rice if you eat those.